InTheCar/ACU6/README.md

 If the installation of the OS is done, boot it and do the following:

-git is needed to get the ACU6 repository.
+git is needed to get this ACU6 repository with the scripts.

 ```
 sudo apt-get install git